Updated on 27th November 2019

 The campaign is created by the Every Town for Gun Safety organisation, who fund research into ways to make America safer from the misuse of firearms.

-The vast majority of hate crimes are directed against communities of color, religious minorities, and LGBTQ+ people.
-Hate crimes are driven by prejudice against race, color, religion, national origin, sexual orientation, disability, gender or gender identity, or other core parts of a person’s identity.
+The vast majority of hate crimes are directed against communities of colour, religious minorities, and LGBTQ+ people.
+Hate crimes are driven by prejudice against race, colour, religion, national origin, sexual orientation, disability, gender or gender identity, or other core parts of a person’s identity.

 In 2016, the most recent year for which data are available, over half of hate crimes reported to the FBI were motivated by racism, and approximately a quarter of all hate crimes were motivated by bias against black people.

 21% of hate crimes were motivated by bias against a religion, most often anti-Semitism or anti-Islamic prejudice.

 Nearly as many were driven by prejudice against someone’s sexual orientation or gender identity, most often bias against gay men, lesbians, and transgender and gender non-conforming people.